microsoft/debugpy/tests/timeline.md

 # Timeline testing

-A ptvsd debug session consists of the DAP ([Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/specification)) requests, responses and events, which, in general, don't have any specific *absolute* ordering that can be meaningfully expected.
+A debugpy debug session consists of the DAP ([Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/specification)) requests, responses and events, which, in general, don't have any specific *absolute* ordering that can be meaningfully expected.
 Related requests, responses and events have *relative* ordering, and so tests for a debug session have to be able to express such ordering.
 For example: event E1, and either event E2 or event E3, all happened after request R was sent, but before response S to R was received.

 The timeline framework, as implemented by the [timeline module](timeline.py), allows to express such tests straightforwardly in a declarative fashion in either blocking or non-blocking mode:
 ```py